 Some of the most significant and compelling research has come from the Riordan Clinic Research Institute in Wichita, Kansas.
 Dr. Hugh Riordan, M.D. is largely responsible for carrying forward the work of Linus Pauling.
 He and his team of researchers are responsible for the groundbreaking work in defining the therapeutic range for IVC therapy as a chemotherapeutic and biologic response modifier.[12-15] The “Riordan IVC Protocol” forms the basis of the intravenous vitamin C treatments offered at our clinic.

 Evidence from both in vitro and in vivo studies have proven a multitude of anti-cancer effects from vitamin C when therapeutic levels (therapeutic range: 350-400 mg/dL) are achieved in the blood.
-The only method to achieve this therapeutic range is via intravenous infusion of vitamin C. Scientific and clinical data supports that, at therapeutic levels, vitamin C has the following actions:
+The only method to achieve this pharmacologic dose is via intravenous infusion of vitamin C. Scientific and clinical data supports that, at therapeutic levels, vitamin C has the following actions:

 No. Research has shown that using IVC concurrently with chemotherapy or radiation will not decrease the effectiveness of these treatments.
 In addition, studies performed at the Riordan Cancer Treatment & Research Center have concluded that the tumor cells become susceptible to high-dose vitamin C at plasma levels of 350-400 mg/dL, known as the ‘therapeutic range’.
 At this concentration in blood, vitamin C acts a pro-oxidant, rather than an anti-oxidant.[40,41,42] As a pro-oxidant, IVC appears to augment the effectiveness of chemotherapy and radiation.
 [14,42-46].